-Reverend Jim Jones, the priest of an independent church in Guyana in South America, orders his followers to suicide.
-But not all follow him blindly and begin to think on their own...
-Written by
+Reverend Jim Jones, the priest of an independent church in the South American country Guyana, orders his followers to commit suicide.
+But not all of them follow him blindly and begin to think on their own.

 7 of 24 people found this review helpful.

 Was this review helpful to you?